phaserjs/phaser/README.md

 * Loader.tileset has a new method signature.
 Please use the new format: load.tileset(key, url, tileWidth, tileHeight, tileMargin, tileSpacing, rows, columns, total).
 * TilemapLayers are now created via the Tilemap object itself: map.createLayer(x, y, width, height, tileset, layer, group) and no longer via the GameObjectFactory.
 * Tilemap.createFromObjects can now turn a bunch of Tiled objects into Sprites in one single call, and copies across all properties as well.
+* Tween.onStartCallback and onCompleteCallback have been removed to avoid confusion.
+You should use the onStart, onLoop and onComplete events instead.

 New features: